 - Presenting at professional meetings and conferences

 - Involvement in press releases

 - Tours of our experimental facilities for Veterinary Medicine classes

-- Public lectures (ex: the Lakeside Association in Ohio, Stone Laboratory Seminar Series, etc.)
+- Public lectures (ex: Rotary Clubs, Stone Laboratory Seminar Series, etc.)

 Many of our researchers mentor undergraduates, teaching them about research methodology and effective communication.
 Since many of us are women, we make a special effort to share our experiences with budding women scientists and we strongly encourage minorities and non-traditional scientists to get involved.